Table of Contents

 Here are the basics of painting in PC bracket best care practices, and why:

 First and foremost, PVC is not normally to be painted a dark color.
 It can swell with direct exposure and heat from the sun.
 However, current technology does provide a solution to this problem, with a heat reflective (or vinyl-safe) paint that prevents the PVC material from heating up.
-For non-dark colors, Hardie Boys recommends painting its products with 100% Acrylic Latex Exterior Paint.
+For non-dark colors, HB Elements recommends painting its products with 100% Acrylic Latex Exterior Paint.
 Never paint with oil-based paint, nor caulk with silicone.
 These practices are highly prohibited and will not finish correctly nor adhere to the unit, meaning that the finish will ultimately need to be completely stripped and redone.

 In summary: while you do not have to paint PVC brackets, it is highly recommended that installers do paint, and do so according to the guidelines detailed in the article.
 This not only makes good on the full product’s potential of unending longevity and low maintenance, but it also, quite simply, looks great.